seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 # 2 Detailed description of unit test strategy

-Detailed Description of Unit Test Strategy for Range.java:

-## Boundaries Directly:
+Range.java:
-This partition focuses on testing the correctness of the lower and upper boundaries directly when provided during initialization.
-It ensures that the range object sets its boundaries accurately based on the input values.
+Boundaries Directly: Tests the accuracy of lower and upper boundaries set during initialization.

-## Zero Length Range:
+Zero Length Range: Examines cases where the range has zero length to ensure correct length calculation.
-This partition examines the scenario where the range has zero length.
-By testing this condition, it verifies whether the class handles cases where the lower and upper bounds are equal appropriately, ensuring that the length calculation is correct.
-Contains at Boundaries: This partition targets the contains method, specifically testing its behavior with boundary values.
-It validates whether the method correctly identifies whether the range contains its boundary values or not, covering both inclusive and exclusive boundary scenarios.
+Contains at Boundaries: Checks the contains method for correct identification of boundary values.
-## Shift With Zero Crossing:
+Shift With Zero Crossing: Tests the shift method for scenarios where shifting results in crossing zero.
-This partition tests the shift method, focusing on scenarios where the range crosses zero as a result of the shift operation.
-By testing this condition, it ensures that the class handles range shifting accurately, adjusting boundaries accordingly without unexpected behavior when crossing zero.
-## Shift Without Zero Crossing:
+Shift Without Zero Crossing: Focuses on the shift method when shifting does not result in crossing zero.
-Unlike the previous partition, this section examines the shift method's behavior when the range is shifted without crossing zero.
-It verifies that the range boundaries are appropriately adjusted without crossing the zero boundary, maintaining the integrity of the range.
-Get Length for Different Ranges: This partition aims to validate the correctness of the getLength method across different types of ranges: negative, zero, and positive.
-By testing these scenarios, it ensures that the method accurately calculates the length of the range regardless of its position relative to zero.
+Get Length for Different Ranges: Validates the getLength method across ranges of negative, zero, and positive lengths.

-By considering these input partitions, the unit test strategy ensures comprehensive coverage of the Range class functionality, guaranteeing its correctness and reliability under various scenarios.
-Each test case is designed to target specific aspects of the class's behavior, facilitating effective validation and debugging.
+DataUtilities.java:
+Testing calculateRowTotal Method: Aims to verify accurate calculation of total values in a row of a Values2D dataset.
+Testing createNumberArray Method: Ensures correct conversion of a double array to a Number[].
+Testing getCumulativePercentages Method: Verifies accurate computation of cumulative percentages for a KeyedValues dataset.
+Testing createNumberArray2D Method: Confirms correct conversion of a 2D double array to a 2D Number[].
+Overall Strategy:
+Mocking Dependencies: Uses mocking to isolate methods under test, allowing for controlled inputs and outcomes.
+Assertion Precision: Utilizes assertions to check for equality, type correctness, and non-null results.
+Incremental Testing: Focuses each test on a specific method to clarify functionality testing.
+Coverage: Aims to cover a broad range of functionalities within the DataUtilities class.

 # 3 Test cases developed